JoshuaG-K/Snake_AI/README.md

 # Snake_AI
-The snake ai game I made in csgo
+The snake ai game I made in cs60